GaloisInc/FreeRTOS-Xen/README.md

 Future Work & Caveats
 ---------------------

+The following are known issues, missing features we'd like to implement, or security issues we'd like to resolve.
+If you have the time and inclination, feel free to work on these and submit pull requests!

  * ARM GIC settings hard-coded: At the time of this writing, some hardware details such as the GIC interface addresses and interrupt numbers are hard-coded, while the preferred approach to configuring